Configure Encrypted Channel to LDAP External Identity Store

 Configuring LDAPS requires setting the hostname and sslPort options in the identityStore JSON file.

-New installations in an Active Directory environment
+For new installations in an Active Directory environment

 If you are using Active Directory as an external identity store, you must run the GUI version of Tableau Server Setup.
 Unlike the CLI process for installing Tableau Server, the GUI version of Setup includes logic to simplify and validate Active Directory configuration.